I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d4drvif/ns-d4drvif-_dot4_dc_create_data.md

 ## Members

-`bHsid`

-Specifies the host socket ID returned.

 `bPsid`

 Specifies this or the service name sent.

+`pServiceName`

+Describes the <b>CHAR</b>  member <b>pServiceName</b>.

 `bType`

 Specifies the type, stream or packet, of channels on the socket.

-`pServiceName`

-Describes the <b>CHAR</b>  member <b>pServiceName</b>.

 `ulBufferSize`